gouniverse/hb/README.md

 - Valid (X)HTML
 - Programmatically generate (X)HTML
 - Pure GO code
+- Full support, and autocomplete by your favorite editor
 - No need to transfer HTML files
 - No need to embed HTML files
 - No need for using template files